Miladbaf/CS412_Term_Project/README.md

 ## **Results**

-The experimental findings are supported by various figures (to be added) and the following table summarizing the model performances:
+The experimental findings are supported by various figures and the following table summarizing the model performances:

 ### **Performance of the Models:**